What is Plant Pathology?

 Undergraduate Minor Option

-Coordinator: Dr. Lucky Mehra
+Coordinator: Dr. Megan Kennelly

 A plant pathologist is a professional who specializes in plant health much as a physician specializes in human health or a veterinarian in animal health.
 Opportunities for graduates with plant pathology minors include basic and applied research, international development, teaching, crop consulting, and extension.
 In addition, plant pathology expertise is useful for farm and greenhouse managers, park and golf course superintendents, agribusiness sales representatives, and other biological science positions requiring a bachelor's degree.